I used to be a person who hated routine. I would resist getting stuck in a routine wherever possible.

 If you don’t, now is the perfect time to figure out how to factor some relaxation into your week.

-Take a moment to examine your routines and decide which ones are working for you and which ones need an overhaul.
+Take a moment to examine if any of your routines are holding you back.
+Decide which routines and habits are working for you and which ones need an overhaul.